 Do people still know their neighbors?
-Do you frequent each other’s homes or just show up on neighborhood clean up day or just meet in the street in your evening walk and, say, “we should really get together sometime,” knowing that while you have good intentions you will likely never get around to it.
+Do you frequent each other’s homes or just show up on neighborhood clean-up day or just meet in the street in your evening walk and, say, “we should really get together sometime,” knowing that while you have good intentions you will likely not get around to the neighborhood get together.

 We live in an older established neighborhood, but because the schools are so incredible in this county, there are always new families with kids moving in.
 We were 100% guilty of the scenario I described above, we had good intentions but little follow through.

 Last year, I decided to host a gathering for the ladies.
 No offense to the men or kids, but I selfishly wanted to get to know the ladies without having to figure out how to keep that many kids occupied and how to convince the guys that my menu of pumpkin-inspired snacks was worthy of their consumption.
 Plus it was October and in the South than can mean the weather can range from 50-85 with either clear blue skies or hurricane spin-off downpours.
 My house could only accommodate so many people at a time comfortably.

 The invitation would be coming out of the blue and I wanted to ensure a good attendance so I made it a point to add this wording to the invitation: “Nothing to prepare, nothing to buy, just an opportunity to say hi.”
 I didn’t want anyone to think that I was trying to sell them jewelry or wraps or that they would have to bother with bringing anything.